 Santa Barbara School District Gang Intervention Specialist Evaluation Report

 Rios, Victor M.; Lopez-Aguado, Patrick; Galicia, Mario; Lopez-Tello, Gisselle; Flores, Jerry; and Sarabia, Rachel, "Santa Barbara School District Gang Intervention Specialist Evaluation Report" (2010).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 158.